 Why does China block certain websites?

 Ostensibly, China’s internet restrictions are in place to protect its citizens from harmful materials or ideologies.
 However, these restrictions have frequently grown in scope, with a particular emphasis on censoring news or opinions that cast the Communist Party of China in an unfavorable light.

 Specifically, section five of the Computer Information Network and Internet Security, Protection, and Management Regulations ordinance (1997) makes it a crime to use the internet to tell lies, distort the truth, spread rumors, or “injure the reputation of state organs.”
-The problem here is that this wording appears to be intentionally vague: it does not specify that any type of rumours are exempt, for instance, meaning that everyone from journalists to celebrity gossip publishers run the risk of prosecution.
+The problem here is that this wording appears to be intentionally vague: it does not specify that any type of rumor is exempt, for instance, meaning that everyone, from journalists to celebrity gossip publishers, runs the risk of prosecution.

 - Social media sites (Facebook, Twitter, Instagram)

 - Messaging sites (WhatsApp, Snapchat, Gmail, Slack, Telegram)

 - News sites (BBC, NYTimes, The Guardian, Reuters)

 - Neutral sources of information (Wikipedia, Quora, Scribd)